hafizgta/C-based-image-Resizer-Web-Server-using-OpenCV/readme.md

+<span style="color:red">Please READ: </span>
+> This Repo was created as a requirement of a job application. the fact that I was failed to spot on the minor bugs when
+> the deadline is due, this page is not showing the working sample of this project, simply checkout the branch finalization to get to the
+> working product.
+>
+> that branch would be merged to this main branch a week after this
+> application process take effect (6/12/2020)

 # C++ based openCV image resizer Web Server
 this project demonstrate the example of how to make a C++ based image resizer web server.